lukaszmadrzynski/Website-Update/content/pages/about-us.md

       We believe that showcasing our work and experiences can contribute to sustainable development not only in Yunnan but also in other parts of

       the world.
-That's why, Cloud Mountain is an official partner for the IUCN Task Force on Nature Education and a member of the global #natureforall initiative.
-Throughout the years, our commitment and achievements have garnered considerable recognition and have been widely reported by major domestic and international media outlets, including CCTV, National Geographic and Discovery Channel.
+That's why, Cloud Mountain is honored to be an official partner of the IUCN Task Force on Nature Education and a member of the global
+      #natureforall initiative.
+Throughout the years, our commitment and
+      achievements have garnered considerable recognition and have been widely reported by major domestic and international media outlets, including CCTV, National Geographic and Discovery Channel.
     actions: []
     media:
       type: ImageBlock